Harrix/harrix-pylib/docs/funcs_file.md

 def check_featured_image(path: Path | str) -> tuple[bool, str]
 ```

-Checks for the presence of `featured_image.*` files in every child folder, not recursively.
+Check for the presence of `featured_image.*` files in every child folder, not recursively.

 This function goes through each immediate subfolder of the given path and checks if there
 is at least one file with the name starting with "featured-image".
 If such a file is missing